pilkoids/telecom-api/README.md

-# Telecom Cart Experience API
+# Telecom Cart Experience API by Grenville Eustace for Motion Recruitment/Bell

 A thin Experience API that powers a telecom cart on top of a non-persistent Salesforce cart context.
 Built with TypeScript, Express, and layered architecture following clean code principles.